BooneTeam/RTFM/README.md

 6:00pm  | End of core hours                         | Make sure you leave at this time.
 It's easy to stick around and help, but you'll burn out.
 It's a marathon, not a sprint.
 6:00pm  | After hours learning/mentoring/solo time  |

-## Breakouts
+## Phase Schedule & Breakouts
-Below are resources to use for breakouts for each phase.
+Below is a detailed schedule of each phase, including resources to use for breakouts.
 We're not hear to tell you how to teach or how to deliver the material, so feel free to create your own way.
 Rather, these can serve as a starting point and helps us save time collectively from recreating material.
 If you have any breakout materials you'd like to add or change, reach out to the lead instructor.

 ## Phase 1